-Director Bart Layton manages that with “American Animals,” which premiered in the U.S. Dramatic competition at Sundance on Friday, though it’s mostly thanks to a narrative based on a gobsmackingly unbelievable true story.
+Director Bart Layton manages that with “American Animals,” which premiered in the U.S. Dramatic competition at Sundance, though it’s mostly thanks to a narrative based on a gobsmackingly unbelievable true story.

 In 2004, a group of college boys conspired to rob a rare books archive at Transylvania University in Kentucky (yup, real college), namely the precious works of John James Audubon who cataloged and painted the birds of North America in the 19th century.

 In search of a “transformative” experience that would break the monotony of their Southern routines, the men pull off a staggeringly bad plan to obtain the books.
 It manifests as a harebrained scheme to supposedly fence the materials using an international crime outfit they find through two email addresses and a friend of a friend (all true).

 Layton calls on some heat seeking young talent to assemble his league of robbing dunces: Evan Peters (“American Horror Story”), Barry Keoghan (the sinister breakout from “The Killing of a Sacred Deer”), Blake Jenner (“Glee”) and newcomer Jared Abrahamson.

 The crowd at Park City’s Eccles Theater reveled in their bro-ish camaraderie and fast-talking confidence (many of the scenes, especially in the technical planning of what becomes a disastrous robbery, are so know-it-all charming it reminded us of Aaron Sorkin’s “The Social Network”).